Bayuda Desert

 Gold mining occurs today from October to March, as laborers work auriferous quartz found in wadis and shallow mines.
 These workings are usually in areas previously worked during the New Kingdom of Egypt and the Early Arab Period.
 In July 2020, it was found that gold hunters had used heavy machinery at the Jabal Maragha archaeological site, destroying it by digging a huge trench.
 The gold diggers were arrested and their equipment seized, but they were later released without charges.

 The Bayuda Desert route

 Throughout the Meroitic civilization, the Bayuda Desert became the lifeline connecting the northern and southern districts of the Kingdom of Kush, with Napata and Meroe as the termini.
 The king Nastasen Stela provides testament of the existence and use of this route, describing his progress across the desert from Meroe to Napata for his coronation.

 The Mahdist War

 The Bayuda Desert was crossed by the Desert Column of the Gordon Relief Expedition in January 1885 in a failed attempt to relieve the Siege of Khartoum.
 The Desert Column was led mainly by Major General Sir Herbert Stewart, but after he was mortally wounded, command passed to Brigadier General Charles Wilson, the column's intelligence officer.
-The Expedition saw the Battle of Abu Klea and the Battle Abu Kru.
+The Expedition saw the Battle of Abu Klea and the Battle of Abu Kru.